-I live down on 96th Street and walk to Columbia (Morningside) everyday, sometimes going back and forth twice.
+I walk to campus everyday, sometimes going back and forth twice.
 I never really feel "fatigue" per se, but I've been having a lot of pain in my shins while walking.
 It subsides after a few minutes of sitting, and it doesn't happen while walking around campus, up stairs, etc. I do have flat feet, and apparently when I was younger I had a brace on my feet.
 I have never had this problem before, however.
 I haven't been doing anything unusual, either (except for walking up to school and back since this fall began.).
 What could this possibly mean?

 What you're describing sounds like the beginnings of a case of shin splints.
 Walking on pavement increases the stress on your joints and connective tissue.
 Shin splints are an inflammation of the muscle and/or tendons of the lower leg caused by repetitive walking or running on a hard surface.
 The symptoms are pain on the inner side of the shinbone (tibia) in the front part of the leg.
 Sometimes, it comes on very slowly and eventually becomes quite severe.
 Shin splints rarely result in permanent damage.